Top 10 dangerous roads for drivers in the USA

 Interstate 4 in Florida

 As popular as the state with theme parks and space stations, it also gets great connectivity to other states.
 Interstate 4 is recently ranked as the most dangerous road in the USA.
 The 132-mile roadway records around 1.41 deaths every mile that comes down to a scavenging 182 deaths in the last six years.
+Many of those fatal crashes were truck accidents.

 The I-45 in Houston, Texas